imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_FALLBACK_IMAGE_PATH`: path to the locally stored image;
 * `IMGPROXY_FALLBACK_IMAGE_URL`: fallback image URL.

+## Skip processing

+You can configure imgproxy to skip processing of some formats:

+* `IMGPROXY_SKIP_PROCESSING_FORMATS`: list of formats that imgproxy shouldn't process, comma-divided.

+**📝Note:** Processing can be skipped only when the requested format is the same as the source format.

+**📝Note:** Video thumbnails processing can't be skipped.

 ## Presets

 Read about imgproxy presets in the [Presets](presets.md) guide.